openandroidinstaller-dev/openandroidinstaller/README.md

 ## Officially supported devices

-Currently, the **we support 52 devices** by various vendors and working on adding more soon!
+Currently, **we support 52 devices** by various vendors and working on adding more soon!

 Support for these devices is provided as best effort, but things might still go wrong.